SepidehKhalafi/Challenging-ChatGPT-for-true-false-prediction-of-news/README.md

 The dataset collected for challenging ChatGPT for true/false prediction of news of the two main political parties in the US. sources used for news: 1) https://www.snopes.com 2) https://www.politifact.com
 This dataset has been collected to investigate fairness or bias inherent in ChatGPT's responses.

-based on the fact check news on "https://www.snopes.com" and  "https://www.politifact.com"
+based on the fact check news on the mentioned news websites.